Ryan Gosling and Mikey Day dress up as Beavis and Butt-Head for the Fall Guy premiere - ExBulletin

 Gosling and Day debuted as Beavis and Butt-Head-like characters on the April 13 episode of SNL.

-The sketch centered on a discussion about AI between Kenan Thompson's MIT professor Norman Hemming and Heidi Gardner's NewsNation host Bobbi Moore.
+The sketch centered on a discussion about AI between Kenan Thompson professor at MIT Norman Hemming and Heidi Gardner's NewsNation host Bobbi Moore.
 During the skit, the professor is distracted by a man in the audience who looks like the character from the 90s cartoon.

 There's a gentleman in your audience who looks strikingly like Beavis from the cartoon Beavis and Butt-Head, Thompson told Gardner.